- Martha Maznevski

 Some of Maznevski’s findings on global teams have already been built into proposals for Ivey Executive Education programs and, once ready, her findings on lateral teams will be incorporated into future programs.

 In addition to being a Professor of Organizational Behaviour in Ivey’s MSc and HBA programs, Maznevski will soon begin teaching Executive Education programs.
-She came to Ivey after 15 years with IMD (International Institute for Management Development) business school where she was previously MBA Program Director and Co-Director of the Program for Executive Development at different points in her tenure.
+She came to Ivey after 15 years with IMD (International Institute for Management Development) business school where she was previously MBA Program Director and Co-Director of the Program for Executive Education at different points in her tenure.

 She is also Faculty Director for Ivey’s Executive Education and will be helping the Executive Education team to revamp the portfolio of programs and develop new programs and markets.